 Getting Better Results from Our Defense Dollars

 The Department of Defense’s budget accounts for over 52 percent of our discretionary budget, more than any other federal agency.
 In Fiscal Year 2012, the Department of Defense spent $509 billion on its regular budget and $115 billion on war time operations.
 Much of this expenditure is dedicated to enhancing our nation’s security and providing our troops with the state of the art weapons and resources that they need to carry out their missions.
 However, some of our defense dollars are not always spent in a cost effective manner.
-Last year, the Government Accountability Office (GAO) released its annual assessment of the Department of Defense's major weapon systems.
+In 2012, the Government Accountability Office (GAO) released its annual assessment of the Department of Defense's major weapon systems.
 The GAO report revealed that the cost overruns of the military’s 102 largest programs amounted to $447 billion through 2011, an increase of $39 billion since 2010.
 This inefficient spending not only adds to our deficit and debts, but it also takes away resources from our troops fighting to defend our country from national security threats.

 Related Press Releases